These twenty one cool things to do in Reykjavik Iceland will help you explore the city’s history, food, quirky sites and urban street culture.

 Tips for Visiting: The museum is open everyday from 9:00 to 18:00.
 Tickets cost 1,650kr, which you can buy at the desk inside.

-2 Thermal Pools that Aren’t the Blue Lagoon
+Two Thermal Pools that Aren’t the Blue Lagoon

 Reykjavik’s thermal pools are so hot…they’re cool!
-The Blue Lagoon has become one of the most popular things to do in Reykjavik– and it is indeed distinctive with it’s murky blue water and mud facials.
+The Blue Lagoon has become one of the top things to do in Reykjavik– and it is indeed distinctive with it’s murky blue water and mud facials.
 But– it’s also expensive.
 So check out some of the cool local spots recommended by Lauren.

-Laugardalslaug Thermal Pools
+Swim at Laugardalslaug Thermal Pools

 Located in the Laugardalur area of Reykjavik, next to the famous Laugardalshöll football stadium, this is the largest swimming pool in Iceland and the most popular in Reykjavik.
 Aside from the Olympic-sized pool, there are also several hot pots of varying temperatures, an ice plunge pool, a saltwater tub, a steam bath and a water slide.
 Admission for all public pools in Reykjavik is 980kr for adults, 160kr for children over 6 and children under 6 go free.
 If you book ahead you can also get a massage here, with prices starting at 5,500kr.